anvaa/installgo/README.md

 # installgo

-Install scripts for Go on amd64 and Raspberry pi
+Install scripts for Go for all platforms